Updates

 1. Parasnath Hill is the highest peak in Jharkhand.

-2. It is the site where all 24 Jain Tirthankaras attained salvation.
+2. It is the site where all 24 Jain Tirthankaras attained nirvana.

-3. The Ancient Monuments and Archaeological Sites and Remains Act, 1958 protects heritage sites like Parasnath.
+3. The Ancient Monuments and Archaeological Sites and Remains Act, 1958, governs the protection of Parasnath Hill.

 Which of the above statements is/are correct?